Angelajm6/Horiseon-refactoring/README.md

 # Horiseon Website
+This repo contains challenge 1 assignment.

+## Code refactoring

-Cleaned and organised the starter code in order to improve the accessibility of the webside as well as make it more functional.
+Cleaned and organised the starter code in order to improve the accessibility of the webside as well as make it more **functional**.

-Code refactoring